YtvwlD/hyde-gopher/README.md

 There are also a few things you might want to configure but don't have to.

-To do so, add the following line to your `site.yaml`:
+To do so, add the following lines to your `site.yaml`:

 ```yaml
 gopher_base_url: gopher://gopher.mysite.invalid:71/~user/ # needed